Welcome to The Morning Forum of Los Altos

-At this site you will see the current Board organization, the schedule of programs for the current season, and learn about the history of The Morning Forum of Los Altos.
-If you are new to The Morning Forum there is information in the Membership section about how to become a series member.
+At this site you will see the current schedule of programs for the current season, learn about the history of the organization, see the structure and members of the Board of Directors, find out how to become a member.

 ||2nd Vice President|

 |Norm & Kathy Kitching